-Praise God for peace since 1992, after 30 years of war.
-The government now works to advance democracy, and economic and religious freedom.
+Thank God for a nation where the government works to advance democracy, and economic and religious freedom.
+Multiple elections have been held since the end of the vicious civil war in 1992.
 Years of suffering led to spiritual responsiveness.
 After harsh persecution under the Marxist-oriented regime, Christian faith spread rapidly.
+There are great opportunities for fruitful ministry in most of the country.
 Mozambique was highly unevangelized, but now many people from all faiths and regions have begun to follow Christ!

 Mozambique enjoys religious freedom for the first time in its history.
 Catholicism dominated under the Portuguese.
 Then, under Marxism, all Christians suffered.
 Missionaries were expelled, Christian leaders intimidated and imprisoned.
 Many churches were destroyed during this period.
 Many people died for their faith, but growth came as a result of their sacrifice.
 Pray that this freedom might continue and that true Christian faith and love might be expressed throughout society.